-But, unsurprisingly there are many different types of roof racks on the market.
-You need to understand the range that is available before you can choose the best Thule roof rack for your needs.
+But, unsurprisingly, there are many different types of roof racks on the market.
+You need to understand the available range before you can choose the best Thule roof rack for your needs.
 Fortunately, that’s what this guide is for!

-In fact, Thule has cleverly designed several of their racks to be able to accommodate different fittings; making it possible to carry a cargo box and your bike or surfboards.
-The basis of all their designs and the key to getting the right roof rack system is in the flexibility offered by Thule.
-All their racks are adaptable and can have extras loaded onto them; as you’re about to discover.
+Thule has cleverly designed several racks to accommodate different fittings, making it possible to carry a cargo box and your bike or surfboards.
+The basis of all their designs and the key to getting the right roof rack system is the flexibility offered by Thule.
+All their racks are adaptable and can have extras loaded onto them, as you’re about to discover.

 Types Of Thule Roof Racks

-The basis of any roof rack is that it consists of two cross bars designed to support the weight of any object while spreading this weight across the roof of the car.
+The basis of any roof rack is that it consists of two crossbars designed to support the weight of any object while spreading this weight across the roof of the car.
 In this way, you can carry heavy or bulky loads.
-This is a great option if you have limited space inside your car, walking with the item is not usually an option.
+This is an excellent option if you have limited space inside your vehicle.
+Walking with the item is not usually an option.

-The alternative is a flush mounted roof rail.
-This doesn’t have the gap between it and the roof.
-These are actually more aerodynamic.
-They provide the same service but you’ll need a different type of fitting kit to add a roof rack to this type of rail.
+The alternative is a flush-mounted roof rail.
+This doesn’t have a gap between it and the roof.
+These are more aerodynamic.
+They provide the same service, but you’ll need a different fitting kit to add a roof rack to this type of rail.

 It is worth noting that the roof rails on vehicles can all be different.
 Thule specializes in either square crossbars or aerodynamic ones.
-These are designed to minimize drag while giving you a strong surface to attach your Thule roof rack too.
-There are other makes available but Thule products tend to be some of the best on the market.
+These are designed to minimize drag while giving you a solid surface to attach your Thule roof rack.
+There are other makes available, but Thule products tend to be some of the best on the market.